satoshi-s-vision/blockchain-random-number-algorithm/README.md

 A blockchain's new block is in the future and unpredictable, therefore using that block hash and combine it with server seed and TX Index we can have a unique Seed, then using Mersenne Twister alg to generate a random number.

-It is random in terms of unpredictable, but the result is repeatable which means you always get the same result using the same input.
+It is random in terms of unpredictable, but the result is repeatable (provable) which means you will always get the same result using the same input.

 Seed = Server Seed + Deposit TX + Deposite TX Index